 This standard was formulated by the Law Enforcement Standards Laboratory of the National Bureau of Standards under the direction of Ronald C. Dobbyn, Manager, Protective Equipment Program, and Jacob J. Diamond, Chief of LESL.
+The technical research was performed by Nicholas J. Calvano, project leader, and other personnel of the NBS Measurement Engineering Division.
 Acknowledgment is also made of the prior work in the field of helmet standards by the American National Standards Institute and the Snell Memorial Foundation.